 This is our review of the Aloft Madrid Gran Via hotel in Madrid.

 A couple of weeks ago I headed over to Madrid to review Marriott’s newly-opened 139 room Aloft Madrid Gran Via.
-Anika and Rob have reviewed two of the UK Aloft Hotels in Liverpool (review here) and the Excel Centre (review here) respectively, but it was my first experience of the Aloft brand.
+Anika and Rob have reviewed the Aloft Liverpool hotel (review here) and the Aloft London Excel Centre hotel (review here) respectively, but it was my first experience of the Aloft brand.

 The hotel only opened in July 2019, but visiting in early October, it felt like the hotel had settled well into its stride, with a smooth service experience and efficient amenities.